BakiAbdullah/BakiAbdullah/README.md

 # Hi there 👋, I'm Baki Abdullah
 ### A passionate Web Developer from Bangladesh

-I enjoy learning different technologies and frameworks, And I like React.
+I enjoy learning and exploring different technologies and frameworks, And I like React.
 I also enjoy designing UI.

 ## Skills and Experience
 * 🌀 TypeScript